 At Blakesley, we believe that reading is central to a child’s understanding of the school curriculum and is of vital importance in life.
 Fluent readers can access a full range of life experiences and can enjoy an amazing breadth of genres and writers.

-In EYFS and KS1 the priority is given to securing the development of word recognition skills.
+In EYFS and KS1 the priority is given to the teaching of phonics and securing the development of word recognition skills.
 Children are taught letter/sound correspondences, the skills of blending and segmenting.
 Progression in phonics skills and knowledge are taught following the ‘Soundswrite’ scheme.
 All children in the Foundation Year and KS1, receive a phonics session every day.
-The children are taught in phase groups across each year group.
 The children’s progress is regularly assessed and they move through the phases at their own pace.

-A colour banded reading scheme provides structure yet a plentiful supply of engaging and challenging material for children and their reading.
-Texts are taken from a range of reading schemes, including Collins Big Cat, the Oxford Reading Tree and Rigby Star books.
+Our approach to reading provides structure yet a plentiful supply of engaging and challenging material for children and their reading.
+Texts are taken from a range of reading schemes.
 Children can choose from fiction or non-fiction texts within their appropriate colour band.
 As children’s skill, confidence, independence and reading stamina grow we have an enticing wide range of fiction books in our library to satisfy the most avid of readers.

 Once children have learnt to apply their phonics and are at the learning to read stage, teachers and support staff will listen to pupils read regularly.
-From EYFS/KS1 all children are heard read aloud individually at least once a week.
-In KS2 there are regular opportunities for periods of reading several times a week.
+From EYFS/KS1 all children are heard read aloud regularly.
+In KS2 there are opportunities for periods of reading several times a week.
 The frequency of individual pupils is timetabled.
 A reading record of the books pupils read is kept and comments are made by members of school staff and parents.

-Regular monitoring of a pupil’s progress is tracked using Rising Stars reading tests and the standardised PIRA Reading assessments.
+Regular monitoring of a pupil’s progress is tracked using standardised PIRA Reading assessments.
 Gap analysis is conducted to inform planning and possible interventions where necessary.
+We also use Accelerated Reader periodically to check a pupil's understanding of a chosen text.

 We aim to use ‘high-quality’ texts or resources within reading lessons and to provide a breadth and range of reading material in school.
 Each classroom has a dedicated reading area which includes a variety of class books (Fiction and non-Fiction) which the children can choose and read for pleasure.
 These appeal to different genders and also reluctant readers.